PlaceOS/placeos-docs/reference/drivers/placeos/bookings.md

 ### `booked`
+true when there is a current (start time < current time < end time)
 #### Schema/Type
+Boolean

 ### `current_pending`
+true from the event start time until pending_period mins after the event start time OR until checkin / start_meeting is executed.
 #### Schema/Type#
+Boolean

 ### `next_pending`
+true from pending_before mins before an event start time until the event start time OR until checkin / start_meeting is executed.
 #### Schema/Type
+Boolean

 ### `pending`
+true when either current_pending or next_pending is true
 #### Schema/Type
+Boolean

 ### `in_use`
+true when booked AND NOT pending (means that the current event has been checked in via checkin OR start_meeting functions)
 #### Schema/Type
 Boolean

 ### `status `
+Describes the current status of the room
 #### Schema/Type
+free, pending, busy